 - Sets the value of NeedsCustomization to true. - Adds a virtual CPU and changes the value of CoresPerSocket to 2.
 If you include a CoresPerSocket element, its value must be an integer multiple of the value of the existing rasd:VirtualQuantity of CPU items, or of the value you supply in NumberOfCpus.
 Example: Modify the CPU Configuration of a Virtual Machine shows the original CPU configuration, and how to make this change by reconfiguring the virtual machine in a deployed vApp. - Increases the capacity of the hard disk from 1GB to 10GB by including a Disk element that specifies a Size of 10240 for the disk that has a rasd:InstanceID value of 2000.
 The value you supply for Size is interpreted as megabytes.
 You can see the original disk configuration in Example: Retrieve the Hard Disks and Controllers in a Virtual Machine.
 Example: Modify the Hard Disk Configuration of a Virtual Machine shows how to make the same change by reconfiguring the virtual machine in a deployed vApp.
-If you include a Disk element, the value of its instanceId attribute must match the value in the rasd:InstanceID element of an existing Item that defines a virtual disk (RASD resource type 17).
+If you include a Disk element, the value of its instanceId attribute must match the value in the rasd:InstanceID element of an existing Item that defines a virtual disk (RASD)

+resource type 17).
 Disk capacity can be increased, but not decreased, for disks on SATA and SCSI controllers.
 The capacity of other disk types cannot be changed.
-Item elements that represent SATA disks have a vcloud:busType attribute with the value 6.
+Item elements that represent SATA disks have a vcloud:busType attribute with the value 20.
+Those that represent SCSI disks have a vcloud:busType attribute with the value 6.